Bajo Cauca is located in the north of Colombia, a major drug trafficking corridor and a hotbed of criminal activity.

 Historically the FARC, formerly the country’s largest rebel group, had tight control over parts of the region.

 The 1990s saw the invasion of right-wing paramilitary groups to counter such leftists.
-But groups with polar opposite views, such as FARC and criminal groups, later cut deals and formed business relationships.
+But groups with polar opposite views, such as the FARC and the ELN, later cut deals and formed business relationships with the paramilitaries or drug traffickers.

 An absence of the state and a failure to implement its land restitution plan has also seen the Bajo Cauca area suffer.